dmulholl/ironclad/readme.md

       encrypt           Encrypt a file.
       export            Export entries from a database.
       import            Import entries into a database.
-      purge             Purge deleted entries from a database. setpass           Change a database's master password.
+      purge             Purge inactive entries from a database. setpass           Change a database's master password.
       tags              List database tags.